pschatzmann/arduino-dlna/src/dlna/devices/README.md

 This guide explains how to add a new DLNA device to the library.
-The `MediaRenderer` device in this folder is a good example: it implements a minimal UPnP/DLNA Media Renderer that receives an AVTransport URI and plays audio through the Arduino-friendly AudioTools pipeline.
+The `MediaRenderer` device in this folder is a good example: it implements a minimal UPnP/DLNA Media Renderer that receives an AVTransport URI.

 Follow these steps to add your own device: